pimcore/customer-data-framework/doc/24_NewsletterSync/README.md

 See [Configuration](../03_Configuration.md) for an example configuration of such a service and for a list of general newsletter related settings.

+See [Multiple Mailchimp Accounts](./MultipleMailchimpAccounts.md) if you need to handle lists within different Mailchimp accounts.

 ## Prepare Data Objects for MailChimp Sync